 - Information.
 Buying directly from the grower is the surest way to know where your food comes from and how it was produced.
 At a farmers market, the person behind the counter knows the answer to all kinds of questions a clerk at a supermarket doesn’t.
 For example, they can explain which varieties of apples are better for cooking and which are better for eating or tell you which breed of chicken produced the eggs you’re buying and how they raised the hens.

 - Atmosphere.
 Farmers markets are typically friendlier, more personal settings than big supermarkets.
 It’s much easier to strike up a conversation with a fellow shopper searching through a bin of melons at the farmers market than with a stranger pushing a cart past you at the grocery store.
-The Farmers Market Coalition also reports that in a 2015 survey, farmers market shoppers said they typically had 15 to 20 social interactions during each visit as compared to just one or two when they shopped at the supermarket.
+The Farmers Market Coalition also reports that farmers market shoppers say they typically have 15 to 20 social interactions during each visit as compared to just one or two when they shopp at the supermarket.

 Another way to support local farmers is through community-supported agriculture (CSA).
 Through a CSA, a farm sells shares of its crops for the year directly to consumers.
 If an entire CSA share is too much food for your family, you can split one with a neighbor and strengthen your community ties still more.